From harmful UV rays to heat waves, the summer months can wreak havoc on your appearance if not adequately prepared.

 C – Cold Sores

 There’s a reason cold sores often erupt on holiday: the sun.
 A known immune system suppressant, intense sunlight allows the virus that causes the blisters to reactivate, so pack a tube of Zovirax Cold Sore Cream just in case.

 Steering clear of foods like peanuts, soybeans, chocolate, oats and wholewheat may help too.
 “These contain high levels of an amino acid called arginine, which can precipitate cold sores,” says nutritional therapist Denise Mortimore.

 D – Dry Shampoo

-Sun, heat and the friction caused by caps and summer hats can stimulate the scalp’s sebaceous glands to produce more oil, making your thatch look lank and greasy.
+Sun, heat and the friction caused by caps and other summer hats can stimulate the scalp’s sebaceous glands to produce more oil, making your thatch look lank and greasy.

 E – Emergency Measures

 Hair conditioner, meanwhile, makes a superb emergency shave cream.
 Bear Grylls would be so proud.

 F – Fragrance